-Unless you drive fewer than about 7,500 miles per year, you should probably rotate tires every six months or so.
+Unless you drive fewer than about 7,500 miles per year, it's a good idea to rotate tires every six months or so to prevent uneven wear.

 The tires mounted on the drive wheels of any vehicle perform extra duty because they apply the power to the pavement.
-On front-wheel-drive vehicles that is amplified by the weight of the engine and transmission, and because the front tires do most of the work in turns.
-Rotating the tires between front and rear a couple of times a year spreads out the burden so they wear evenly.
+On front-wheel-drive vehicles, that is amplified by the weight of the engine and transmission, and because the front tires do most of the work in turns.
+Rotating the tires between front and rear a couple of times a year spreads out the burden so the tread can wear evenly.
 Automakers that offer all-wheel-drive cars also recommend rotating tires.
 Subaru, for example, says to do it every 7,500 miles or 7.5 months, whichever comes first.

-There are exceptions to these examples, particularly with performance models that may have different schedules for tire rotation.
+There are exceptions to these examples, particularly with performance models that may have different schedules for tire rotation to ensure the tires wear properly.
 We suggest you follow the recommended schedule outlined in your owner's manual, but rotate the tires (and change the oil) at least once a year.
-You don't have to go to a car dealership to have this done, and many tire dealers and other repair shops will perform both jobs for about $30 total.
+You don't have to go to a car dealership to have a regular rotation done, and many tire dealers and other repair shops will perform both jobs for about $30 total.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.